Toner Prize goes to Karen Tumulty of The Washington PostMarch 24, 2014

 Tumulty of The Washington Post won the Toner Prize for her engaging reporting on politicians, such as Senate Minority Leader Mitch McConnell of Kentucky and Sen. Ted Cruz, R-Texas, as well as her in-depth look at the political landscape in West Virginia.
 A standout of her coverage was a poignant profile of a Vietnam war veteran, Earl Smith, who gave his 101st Airborne screaming eagle patch to then-Sen. Barack Obama as he campaigned for the presidency.
 Her work, as one judge described it, shows “great breadth of reporting, excellent looks at politics from ground level, marries politics and humanity.”

-Jennifer Davidson of KSMU public radio in Springfield, Missouri, also won recognition with an honorable mention for the Toner Prize.
-Davidson explored the public policy option facing Missouri lawmakers right now: whether to expand Medicaid as part of the Affordable Care Act.
+Jennifer Moore of KSMU public radio in Springfield, Missouri, also won recognition with an honorable mention for the Toner Prize.
+Moore explored the public policy option facing Missouri lawmakers right now: whether to expand Medicaid as part of the Affordable Care Act.

-Davidson covers the rural Ozarks-area where she grew up.
+Moore covers the rural Ozarks-area where she grew up.
 She single-handedly reported both sides of the Medicaid expansion debate in a series of stories.
-Davidson “did a fabulous job of breaking down this national issue into bite size chunks,” the judges said.
+Moore “did a fabulous job of breaking down this national issue into bite size chunks,” the judges said.

 “The work of these two outstanding journalists is exactly the kind of excellent reporting the Toner Prize was meant to honor,” said Charlotte Grimes, Knight Chair in Political Reporting and administrator of The Robin Toner Program in Political Reporting at the Newhouse School.
 “This is reporting and writing that brings alive issues, people and places in ways that enrich our democracy.”